 It has been six painful nights since five young people were killed in a fiery crash in Fort Pierce when their truck was rear-ended.

-Thursday night, loved ones of one of those five victims held a vigil to remember 17-year-old Alexis Chaney.
+Thursday night, loved ones of one of those five victims held a vigil to remember 17-year-old Alexis Cheney.

 They miss and remember all five people lost in that crash.
-Chaney's loved ones wanted to do something small and intimate to remember her alone.
+Cheney's loved ones wanted to do something small and intimate to remember her alone.

-“Knowing that I have memories of Alexis, it helps me day to day to look back over memories of her,” said Chaney's mentor, Annette Brown.
+“Knowing that I have memories of Alexis, it helps me day to day to look back over memories of her,” said Cheney's mentor, Annette Brown.

 Brown was among the friends and family members who listened to songs said prayers and held pictures and candles.